- Politics and Social Issues»

 As I indulged in trash TV, ice cream, and self-pity, I was struck.
 All these voices calling out to end violence against women and likely very few of them are thinking of female-on-female sexual assault or domestic violence too?

 Last year, I probably wouldn’t have thought of it either.
-Gay women have a stereotype of being safe; why not, after all they are women too, shouldn't they be as concerned about as I?
-I certainly was taught that I could drop my shield as I was as I moved around in the lesbian community.
-I had never been put in a position of powerlessness in any lesbian encounter I had until last spring.
+Gay women have a stereotype of being safe; why not, after all, they are women too, shouldn't they be as concerned about as I?
+I was taught that I could drop my shield as I was as I moved around in the lesbian community.
+I had never been put in a position of true powerlessness in any lesbian encounter I had until last spring.

 It took a little bit for me to sober up enough to be able to yell and get her to stop.
 And then I felt so stupid.
 Stupid and angry.
+Worse, I still had to sleep there because I had nowhere else to go.

-Her story broke my heart as she talked about the look in Dominique's eyes, how if she wanted it Marie had to perform no matter how much pain she was in, how Marie could not participate in sexual activities, even with a trusted partner.
+Her story broke my heart as she talked about the look in Dominique's eyes, how if she wanted something, Marie had to perform no matter how much pain she was in, how now Marie could not participate in sexual activities, even with a trusted partner.
 She lost relationships over her struggle.

 It took Marie a year after the relationship ended before she could talk about it out loud and even longer to have the courage to call it rape.

 Now I add my voice to One Billion Rising.
+The silence must end.

 *Names have been changed